cho-js/cho/README.md

 Workers**, **AWS Lambda** and more.
 Each of these runtimes has its own set of features, performance characteristics, and limitations, making it difficult to write code that is truly portable.

+### Standardization

+Decorators and reflect metadata are not yet part of the official ECMAScript standard, leading to inconsistencies in their implementation across different runtimes (TS experimental vs TC39 proposal, for example).
+This lack of standardization can result in compatibility issues and hinder the adoption of these features in different production environments.
+This project aims to provide a consistent and reliable way to use decorators across multiple JavaScript runtimes, ensuring that developers can leverage these powerful features without worrying about compatibility issues.

 ### Build for Performance